learn-co-curriculum/phase-5-portfolio-project/README.md

 **Day 5 - Graduation**

 You made it!
 Today you get your final survey, a free bagel/muffin/coffee breakfast and you get to take part in the graduation ceremony.
 Get hype!
-Graduation will be over by noon, and you’ll be expected to clear out by 1:00 to make way for a brand new Mod 5 class.
+Graduation will be over by noon.
+Because campus space is limited we do ask that you gather all of your belongings and clean up your workspace by 1:00pm so that the _incoming_ Mod 5 class will be able to settle into the space.

 ## Helpful Tools